1895 Chicago Athletic Association football team: 2nd half

-During the halftime, the CAA team held a meeting, and it wad decided that Heffelfinger would move to right behind the left side of the line, to patch up any weakness it might have had.
+During the halftime, the CAA team held a meeting, and it was decided that Heffelfinger would move to right behind the left side of the line, to patch up any weakness it might have had.
 Russell kicked off, and the ball went flying over the goal line.
 On the 2nd attempt, Brown caught the punt and began to run, but fell over and fumbled the ball.
 Luckily it was recovered by Thompson, who fell on it immediately.
 Deciding to play a punting game, Brown was told to punt the ball back.
-Bert Waters tried to stop it, but he was too late, and the ball flew to the BAA 20 yard line, where Dick Waters (there were too players on the BAA team with the last name of Waters, whether or not they are related is unknown) fell on it.
+Bert Waters tried to stop it, but he was too late, and the ball flew to the BAA 20 yard line, where Dick Waters (there were two players on the BAA team with the last name of Waters, whether or not they are related is unknown) fell on it.

 Chicago AA held the line, and soon had the ball again with a great position to score.
 It looked like CAA would tie the game up with three short gains by Heffelfinger, but a fumble on a backwards pass lost this advantage, and Boston AA recovered.

 Curtis made another run of 15 yards down the left side of the field, and was tackled in a joint Heffelfinger and Brown attack.
 A fumble ensued on the following play, but BAA recovered it.
 They would make no more gains though, and punted off to Slater.

 Heffelfinger broke through the weaker left side of BAA and made 5 yards with 3 men on his back.
 Richards was sent on the next play through the middle but was nailed by Bert Waters.
 Captain Stevenson was forced to call for a kick, and Brown sent the oval 25 yards down the field.
 It was a very low ball, and touched a number of CAA and BAA hands, before finally being recovered by Boston AA.

 Boston AA could not find a weak point in the Chicago AA defensive line now that Heffelfinger was playing on the left, so the ball was turned over again.

 Thompson, who had been out for a minor injury, came in to play the downs.
 Thomas was sent through the middle, but turned the ball over on a fumble.

 Once again the men of Boston could not advance the football, and was sent back to CAA for another set of downs.